Lucrasoft/SharedMem/COMMUNICATION.md

 # Communication

 Communication between our memory controller and your thread is done by Standard I/O alias the Console.
+So you can use any standard i/o enabled language to develop your thread.

 ## Boot proces